ardatan/graphql-tools/website/docs/introduction.md

 description: A set of utilities to build your JavaScript GraphQL schema in a concise and powerful way.
 ---

-GraphQL Tools is an npm package and an opinionated structure for how to build a GraphQL schema and resolvers in JavaScript, following the GraphQL-first development workflow, authored originally by the Apollo team.
+GraphQL Tools is an npm package and an opinionated structure for how to build a GraphQL schema and resolvers in JavaScript, following the GraphQL-first development workflow.

 ```txt
 npm install graphql-tools graphql